JWilson45/FoodForNow/README.md

 It will also work in reverse, where recipes can be looked up which allows the \
 user to avoid scrolling through __annoying__ pages of ads and unnecessary text found on most recipe websites.

-> Lets Get It :octocat:
+> Let's Get It :octocat:

 ```
 console.log(Hello World)